 CommBank Stadium is the first stadium in the world to receive LEED v4 Gold certification for sustainability by the U.S. Green Building Council (USGBC).
 It is also Australia’s first LEED v4 Gold building.

-The attention being given to sustainability is a strong value-added feature of the project for the community with aspects such as the latest LED sports lighting technology providing substantial energy reductions.
-The project is targeting a LEED Gold rating benchmarking its performance on a global stage.
-Ultimately, this will help achieve a positive environmental impact, as the community comes together and strengthens through sports, entertainment and community events.
+The attention given to sustainability was a strong value-added feature of the project for the community with aspects such as the latest LED sports lighting technology providing substantial energy reductions.

-Aurecon’s top creative minds are working in a close collaboration with the project’s delivery partners, “Facilitating this holistic collaborative design approach, our structural design team is co-located in a project design office with partners Lendlease and Populous.
-Aurecon’s building services team is also working closely with the project’s design and construct subcontractors” commented Joe Pirrello, Project Leader and Associate Structural Engineer at Aurecon.
+Aurecon’s top creative minds worked in close collaboration with the project’s delivery partners to facilitate this holistic collaborative design approach.
+Aurecon’s structural design team was co-located in a project design office with partners Lendlease and Populous and Aurecon’s building services team also worked closely with the project’s design and construct subcontractors.

-Work has started on Western Sydney’s newest sports stadium on the site of the old Pirtek stadium in Parramatta and is expected to open in 2019.
-The new Western Sydney Stadium will be able to bring a wide range of experiences to life for the surrounding community by creating a precinct that will be used for various sports including rugby league, football, rugby union, and other events such as concerts, markets and fairs.
+CommBank Stadium, which officially opened to the public in April 2019, brings a wide range of experiences to life for the surrounding community by creating a precinct that is used for various sports including rugby league, football, rugby union, and other events such as concerts, business events, markets and fairs.

 CommBank Stadium (formerly Bankwest Stadium) has won the following industry awards:

 *The stadium was previously named Western Sydney Stadium, but was renamed Bankwest Stadium in 2018, then CommBank Stadium in 2021.